Trap and Skeet Range Lighting

 Lighting experts can help in selecting the right fixtures and bulbs to ensure the best possible lighting setup.
 All of these questions are important when lighting a trap range because they deal with issues like pole height, light trespass, fixture wattage, and optics.
 Based on the answers to these questions, a photometric analysis can be generated.

-For this particular project, we ended up combining STAD fixtures with APTA fixtures on 30′ poles.
-The STAD sports light was able to illuminate the shooting area and the APTA fixtures featured T5W optics that projected light far out downrange.
+For this particular project, we ended up combining STAD fixtures with ASTA fixtures on 30′ poles.
+The STAD sports light was able to illuminate the shooting area, and the ASTA fixtures featured T5W optics that projected light far out downrange.
 The result was a perfect solution that allowed members of the sportsman’s club to shoot trap safely at night.
 Modern lighting solutions were used to enhance the range’s visibility.
 Stall lighting is also beneficial as it provides glare-free and strain-free illumination, enhancing visibility at the table and minimizing shadows.

 What is Skeet Shooting?